tmin002/chatapp/protocol.md

 null
 </pre>

-* client receiving if operation successful
+* client receiving if opernation successful
 <pre>
 {
         "friends_list": [
                 {
                    "id": "[ID for user]",
-                   "nickname": "[nickname for user]",
+                   "nickname": "[ickname for user]",
                    "birthday": "[birthday for user in yyyy-mm-dd format]", "bio": "[biography for user]",
                 },